 I felt like I had to do something meaningful with the unique name I was given--yes, it's my real name--and becoming a journalist seemed like a good plan.
-Now, I'm an anchor/reporter at Q13 FOX in Seattle, so I guess you could say it worked out well!
+Now, I'm an anchor/reporter at FOX 13 News in Seattle, so I guess you could say it worked out well!

 I was born and raised in Las Vegas, Nevada, where I graduated from UNLV with a degree in Broadcast Journalism.
 My first news job was at the CBS affiliate in Knoxville, Tennessee, where I covered many memorable stories as a reporter and weekend anchor including the devastating Gatlinburg wildfires, for which I was awarded my first Emmy alongside my coworkers for Continuing Coverage.
 I also covered my first snowstorm, interviewed Tim Tebow one-on-one and reported live from the sidelines of Neyland Stadium.
 Go Vols!